 Should You Line the Bottom of Your Raised Bed?

-This is a genuine point of disagreement among gardeners, and the right answer depends on your situation.
+Gardeners disagree on this, and the right answer depends on your situation.

 Landscape fabric: Placing permeable weed fabric across the bottom allows water to drain through while blocking weeds from growing up from below.
 It works, though over time, weed roots find their way through any liner.